 7) It’s time to restore BaseSystem content to newly created partition (VMDK disk).

 Open Disk Utility under utilities.
 Set the source and destination correctly as shown below.
-Press Restore button to start the process.
+Press the Restore button to start the process.

 8.)
 Let’s copy the packages from original location to new installer disk.